Optimal single threshold stopping rules and sharp prophet inequalities: Computation of sharp constants

 where ${\bf 1}$ stands for the vector of ones, and $\lambda$ and $\mu$ correspond to the stopping strategy and the least favorable distribution respectively.

 Our current goal is to establish bounds on the accuracy of approximation of optimal values of the inifnite games in \eqref{eq:R*} and \eqref{eq:A*}, $\cR_n^*(\sT_{\rm s, r}; \cF_{[0,\infty)})$ and $\cA_n^*(\sT_{\rm s, r}; \cF_{[0,1]})$, by the matrix games $\cR_{n,N}^*$ and $\cA_{n, N}^*$ respectively.
-First, we show that the optimal values $\cR_{n,N}^*$ and $\cA_{n, N}^*$ of matrix games \eqref{eq:matrix-R} and \eqref{eq:matrix-A} admit interpretations as the rewards of optimal single threshold stopping rules for discrete distributions of special type. \begin{theorem} {\rm \textbf{ (Discrete approximations) } } Let $0\leq u_1\leq u_2\leq \cdots \leq u_N$ be real numbers, and consider the family of all discrete distribution functions with at most $N$ atoms and probabilities taking values in the set $\{i/N: i=1, \ldots, N\}$,
+First, we show that the optimal values $\cR_{n,N}^*$ and $\cA_{n, N}^*$ of matrix games \eqref{eq:matrix-R} and \eqref{eq:matrix-A} admit interpretations as the rewards of optimal single threshold stopping rules for discrete distributions of special type. \begin{theorem} {\rm \textbf{ (Discrete approximations) } } Consider the family of all discrete distribution functions with at most $N$ atoms and probabilities taking values in the set $\{i/N: i=1, \ldots, N\}$: